kswang2400/counting_twos/README.md

   =>  27
 ```

-much more scalable than naive solution; implemented memcache in naive solution for verification
+much more scalable than naive solution; implemented memcache in naive solution

 ```
 Benchmark.bm do |benchmark|